coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 ## Wondrous Items

-This is a catch-all category for anything that doesn't fall into the other groups.
+This is a catch-all category for anything that doesn’t fall into the other groups.
 Anyone can use a wondrous item (unless specified otherwise in the description).